jedevc/fyp-report/report.md

 - `a` is forced to be a global variable, and to appear in either the `.data` or `.bss` section of the binary
 - `b` is forced to be a local variable, and to appear as part of a stack frame
-- `c` will be only initialized once, no matter whether it is local or global
+- `c` will be only initialised once, no matter whether it is local or global
 - `f` is forced to be inlined into all blocks that call it
 - `g` is forced to be a separate function, and function called by all blocks that call it